marouenbg/FDA-challenge/README.md

 submission 9: Applied threshold for classification in submission 3.

-submission 10:Applied threshold for classification in submission 2.
+submission 10: Applied threshold for classification in submission 2.